chasakara/Fit-Healthy-Body/README.md

 A search bar features in the main site header and allows users to search by keywords to find specific items.
 On larger screens the search bar is visible and on smaller devices, the search bar is collapsed from the search icon.

-The filtered queries include product name, product description, programme name, programme description, and blog post title.
+The filtered queries include product name, product description.
 'icontains' has been used making the search case-insensitive.
 Although some results aren't always seen as logical I wanted to continue to use icontains over iexact as it creates a more flexible search.
 As the site develops I will look into other ways of creating a more robust search.

 ##### Easily see what I’ve searched for and the number of results

-The products, programmes and blog page all feature a results count to show the user how many items are available to them.
-(View user story 17 and 18 for screenshots)
+The products feature a results count to show the user how many items are available to them.

 ##### Purchasing and checkout

 Easily select the size and quantity of a product when purchasing it.
 The product detail page allows a user to select a specific size, if the product is sized, and the quantity of a product.
-The programme detail page allows a user to select a quantity of a programme to add to their bag.

 ##### View items in my bag to be purchased

-The bag view allows the user to view all the products and programmes they have added to their bag before continuing to the checkout.
+The bag view allows the user to view all the products they have added to their bag before continuing to the checkout.

 ##### Adjust the quantity of individual items in my bag

-The user has the ability to adjust the number of products and programmes in their bag before continuing to checkout.
+The user has the ability to adjust the number of products in their bag before continuing to checkout.

 ##### Easily enter my payment information and feel my personal and payment information is safe and secure